By Audley Seychelles specialist Jack

 Practicalities of a family vacation in the Seychelles:

 - The best time to visit the Seychelles is from May to September, which ties in well with school break.
-Though temperatures are in the high 20s, the humidity is lower at this time of year.
+Though temperatures are in the 80s, the humidity is lower at this time of year.
 For wildlife enthusiasts who don’t mind occasional rain, September to December offers a chance to watch the turtles laying their eggs or hatching.

 - Most islands are reached by light aircraft and, while we only use Air Seychelles which has an impeccable record, this is something to consider for nervous flyers.